Orbital-selective effect of spin reorientation on the Dirac fermions in a non-charge-ordered kagome ferromagnet Fe$_3$Ge: Introduction

-Here, we combine angle-resolved photoemission spectroscopy (ARPES) and density functional theory (DFT) calculations to study the effect of spin reorientation on the electronic structure of a kagome ferromagnet Fe$_3$Ge.
+Here, we combine angle-resolved photoemission spectroscopy (ARPES) and density functional theory (DFT) calculations to study the electronic properties and correlation effects of a kagome ferromagnet Fe$_3$Ge.
 Compared to the structure of FeGe, where the neighbouring Fe$_3$Ge kagome layers are well separated by the Ge honeycomb layer\cite{Ohoyama1963FeGe,Bernhard1984FeGe}, the Fe$_3$Ge compound consists only of the directly stacked Fe$_3$Ge kagome layers, as shown in Fig. 1a.
 We find that the structural three-dimensionality of Fe$_3$Ge is reflected in its electronic structure featuring 3D characters, particularly in the two kagome-derived Dirac fermions with different $k_z$ values exhibiting distinct dispersions.
 Moreover, we reveal that these two Dirac fermions show different responses as the Fe moments cant from the $c$ axis into the $ab$ plane\cite{Drijver1976Fe3Ge} -- the first (DP1) formed by the less-dispersive bands ($k_z$ $\sim$ 0) evolves from gapped into nearly gapless; while the second (DP2) with the linear band dispersions ($k_z$ $\sim$ $\pi$) is much less affected.
-According to the orbital-resolved DFT calculations, the DP1 has a mixture of the Fe-$3d_{xy}$ and Fe-$3d_{x^2-y^2}$ orbitals and the DP2 is mainly composed of the Fe-$3d_{x^2-y^2}$ orbital.
+According to the orbital-resolved DFT calculations, the DP1 has a mixture of the $3d_{xy}$/$3d_{x^2-y^2}$ and 3$d_{z^2}$ orbitals and the DP2 is mainly composed of the 3$d_{xy}$/$3d_{x^2-y^2}$ and 3$d_{xz}$/3$d_{yz}$ orbitals.
 These results taken together indicate the orbital-selective effect of spin reorientation on the Dirac fermions.
-We further find that there is no signature of CDW order formation in Fe$_3$Ge.
-The electron correlations and the nesting of vHSs have been quantitatively examined.
-The comparative studies of Fe$_3$Ge and FeGe suggest an essential role of the orbital-selective vHSs near $E_{\rm F}$ in triggering the CDW instabilities.
-Our work not only sheds light on the origin of the CDW order in magnetic kagome metals, but also establishes the first kagome system in which the mass of Dirac fermion can be controlled by the intrinsic magnetism.
+Furthermore, we find that, in contrast to FeGe\cite{Teng2022neutron,Teng2023FeGe}, there is no signature of CDW order formation in Fe$_3$Ge.
+The electron correlations and the nesting of vHSs of Fe$_3$Ge have been quantitatively examined and seriously discussed.
+These studies suggest the presence of orbital-selective vHSs near $E_{\rm F}$ as the vital ingredient for triggering the CDW instabilities.
+Our work not only provides the insightful information for the origin of the CDW order in magnetic kagome metals, but also establishes the first kagome system in which the mass of Dirac fermion can be controlled by the intrinsic magnetism.
 The high possibility of switching the Dirac electrons in Fe$_3$Ge by external magnetic fields paves the way to new functionalities.